 - Weighs 32.9 ounces making it relatively bulkier

 To be honest, there is not much difference between this Nikon offering and binoculars from other manufacturers such as Swarovski.

-Nevertheless, when you consider price, this pair of Nikon rangefinder binoculars is a bargain.
+Nevertheless, when you consider price, this pair of bino is a bargain.

 It costs almost double less the cost of a Swarvoski model with the same features.
 Thus, while it does not offer anything special, its price makes it worth it.

 - The Fury rangefinder binocular combines high quality optics and long Distance ranging capability to form a convenient and efficient dual-purpose binocular.
 Glassing up game and ranging with confidence...

 - The primary hcd mode displays an angle compensated distance that is ideal for the majority of hunters and Shooters with either rifle or bow.
 An advanced Los mode provides the option to calculate long...

 - A scan feature gives continuous range readings to pan across a landscape or Track a moving target.
 Three brightness settings keep the display visible in various lighting conditions while a Battery...

 The Vortex Optics LRF 300 Fury offers the same features as all the other binoculars in this list.
 But what sets it apart from the rest on this list is its size, weight, and design.